 - Transfer the dough to flat plate or on to kitchen counte, when it is warm enough to touch, grease your hands with ghee/gingely oil and knead it to get a soft pilable dough.
 Cover and keep aside until use.

-2 tbsp Sesame seeds
+2 tablespoon Sesame seeds

-2 tbsp Powdered jaggery
+2 tablespoon Powdered jaggery

 a pinch of cardamom